"I lost a brother when you left us and can't explain to you what I'd give to just give you a hug one last time and say goodbye to you properly."

 Tribute to Liam Payne

-When Liam Payne died in October 2024, Zayn's response revealed the emotional depth he'd kept hidden.
+When Liam Payne died in October 2024, Zayn's response broke the mold of every other public tribute that week.

 His Instagram tribute included: